zsparal/api-documentation/source/reference/v2/payment-links-api/get-payment-link.rst

        .. type:: string

      - The identifier uniquely referring to this payment link.
 Mollie assigns this identifier at creation time.
 For example ``pl_4Y0eZitmBnQ6IDoMqZQKh``.
-Its ID will always be used by Mollie to refer to a certain payment.
+Its ID will always be used by Mollie to refer to a certain payment link.

    * - ``description``